 - TDD sustain refactoring and refactoring sustain adaptability

-- System Architecture that serve the business concerns
+- Clean Architecture – decouple the business concerns

 (Quotes, principles and practices from: Agile Manifesto, XP, Scrum, and Software Craftsmanship Manifesto)